tapis-project/documentation/source/technical/pythondev.rst

 ..
 Important::

-    The previous static workaround, ``t.upload(filePath, systemId, local_file_path)`` is now deprecated and will be removed in a future release.
+    The previous static workaround, ``t.upload(filePath, systemId, local_file_path)``, is now deprecated and will be removed in a future release.

 ----